 An impressive 98% of our research was judged to be of international quality.
 The School’s environment was judged to be conducive to supporting the development of world-leading research.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.

 HA838 - Key Concepts and Classic Texts in History and Philosophy of Art

-This module will introduce you to key concepts and classic texts that are central to understand fundamental debates in history and philosophy of art as well as art criticism.
-Some examples of key concepts are the notion of representation, intention, style, influence, the aesthetic, fiction, beauty, etc.; and some examples of texts are Wollheim's Painting as Art, Schapiro's The Apples of Cezanne, Baxandall's Patterns of Intention, Walton's Categories of Art, Barthes' Camera Lucida, Danto's After the End of Art.
-The module will be team-taught by historians and philosophers of art, the texts and/or key concepts discussed in the seminars are subject to change.Read more
+This module will introduce you to key concepts that are central to understand fundamental debates in history and philosophy of art as well as art criticism.
+Some examples of key concepts are the notion of originality, influence, race, the aesthetic, fiction, beauty, gender and taste.
+The key concepts discussed in the seminars are subject to change.Read more

 HA841 - Modern Art in Paris